How do I apply?

 What kind of music education degree will I get?

-A Master of Music in Music Education, which has been approved by the Texas Higher Education Coordinating Board and NASM.
+A Master in Music in Music Education, which has been approved by the Texas Higher Education Coordinating Board.
+Tarleton State University has full accreditation from the National Association of Schools of Music (NASM), and important indicator of the quality of our music programs.

 Is financial assistance available?